opendevstack/ods-jenkins-shared-library/README.md

 )
 ```

-In the example above, that the number of environments to be provisioned in openshift is limited by the configuration `environmentLimit: 10`.
+In the example above the number of environments to be provisioned in openshift is limited by the configuration `environmentLimit: 10`.

 When working with "multiple environment mode" we recommend to add the item BitBucket Team/Project in Jenkins to your project.